Phone (315) 859-9702

 • Must be at least 18 years of age

-• Must have: an Associate's Degree in Early Childhood, Child Development, or related field AND 1 year of experience related to caring for infants and toddlers
+• Must have: An Associate's Degree in Early Childhood, Child Development, or related field AND 1 year of experience related to caring for infants and toddlers

 • OR Infant and Toddler Child Care and Education Credential; or Infant Toddler Child Development Associate Credential; or other Office-recognized credential specific to the infant/toddler developmental period AND 2 years of experience related to caring for children